Link patterns and elliptic Hecke algebra: Elliptic classes of 2-nilpotent orbits -- the beginning

-where $\underline w=s_{i_1}s_{i_2}\dots s_{i_\ell} $ is a reduced word representing $w$, and $P_i\subset \GL_m$ is the minimal parabolic subgroup corresponding to simple reflection $s_i$.
 We will consider the push forward of the elliptic class of $(Z\strut_{m,r}^{\underline w},D)$ with $D$ defined in the (unique) way guaranteeing the push-forward is pure.
-We will prove that the resulting class does not depend on the reduced word.
-Moreover, our construction allows to consider non-reduced words and permutations, not necessarily defining a birational map $Z\strut_{m,r}^{\underline w}\to X\strut_{m,r}^{ w}$.
-It allows to treat elliptic classes of link patterns as effects of an action of the algebra defined in \S\ref{rozdzialalgebra}.
+The resulting classes belong to the equivariant elliptic cohomology of $\Hom(\C^m,\C^m)$ with additional parameters, i.e. to the algebra $\AA_{m,r}$, a subalgebra of the algebra of meromorphic functions in $\tau$, $\xb$ and $\mub$ defined in section \ref{bundletype}.
+We will prove algebraically that the resulting class does not depend on the reduced word.
+Moreover, our construction allows considering non-reduced words and permutations, not necessarily defining a birational map $Z\strut_{m,r}^{\underline w}\to X\strut_{m,r}^{ w}$.
+It allows treating elliptic classes of link patterns as effects of an action of the algebra defined in \S\ref{rozdzialalgebra}.